ossuminc/riddl/riddlc/src/main/paradox/language/conventions.md

   are always made in this way, by name with a prefix for the kind of concept.
 * `}` completes the definition of Smudge the cat.

-This is a simple convention used throughout the language for various concept definitions.
+This is a simple convention used throughout the language for all concept definitions and references to them.

-## Definitions can be nested
-Definitions need not only contain the properties of the concept being defined.
+## Containers
+Containers are definitions that contain other, nested, definitions.
+Between the `{` and the `}` that define the boundaries of a definition, you may place other definitions.
+Such nested definitions are deemed to be **contained**.
-Between the `{` and the `}`, other, nested, definitions may be defined.
-This is only true of some concepts like `domain`, `context` and `entity`.
-We call these definitions "containers" because they contain other definitions.
+Not every definition is a container as it only applies to concepts like `domain`, `context` and `entity`.

+## Leaves
-Definitions that may not contain other definitions are called "leaves" because, like tree leaves, they occur at the extremity (most nested) part of the definitions.
+Definitions that may not contain other definitions are called "leaves" because, like tree leaves, they occur at the extremity (most nested) part of the definitional hierarchy.

 ## Work In Progress
 Modelling a domain can be hard work.
 New ideas come up that must be flushed